How Math Courses are Offered

 For college-level courses, students are expected to spend two hours outside of class studying, reading, writing and practicing for every one hour they are in the classroom.
 This means that a three-hour class is really a nine-hour time commitment per week in a traditional fall or spring semester: 9 X 16 = 144 hours of work.
 Similarly, success in a four-hour class equates to a 12-hour per week commitment or 12 X 16 = 192 total hours working on the material.

 Courses are now offered in shorter semesters and online, but the total time commitment remains the same.
-For example if you take a three-hour “flex” course that starts in the middle of a fall or spring semester but ends at the same time, then you still must still plan for 144 hours working on the material.
-But since you now only have eight weeks to complete the class, you should plan your schedule to allow for 144/8 = 18 hours per week working on the material.
+For example if you take an 8-week course you still must still plan for 144 hours working on the material.
+Since you now only have eight weeks to complete the class, you should plan your schedule to allow for 144/8 = 18 hours per week working on the material.

 • Break the Code - Course Labels